HISTORY

 2011

-The term Techspressionism was first used by artist Colin Goldberg in 2011 to describe his “intersection of technology and abstraction.”
-This initial definition was documented in this article by Pat Rogers published in Hamptons Art Hub in September 2011.
-It was first used as the title of a 2011 solo exhibition of Goldberg’s works at 4 North Main Gallery in Southampton, NY.
-The term was first used in print in the exhibition catalog, which included a foreword written by critic and curator Helen Harrison, who is now serving as the group’s advisor.
+The term Techspressionism was invented by artist Colin Goldberg in 2011 as the title of a self-produced solo exhibition of Goldberg’s works at 4 North Main Gallery in Southampton, NY.
+The term was first used in print in the exhibition catalog, which included a foreword written by critic and curator Helen Harrison.
+Harrison would become instrumental in Techspressionism’s development when she agreed to serve as an advisor in the formulation of an artist group around the idea in 2020.
+The term originally described Goldberg’s “intersection of technology and abstraction,” a definition documented in this article by Pat Rogers published in Hamptons Art Hub in September 2011.

 2014